openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 - Updating the Ignition stub in `bootstrap.dataSecretName` to the managed stub secret(`*-managed`) if needed.
 - CAPI backed MachineSet patching.
 Once patching is successfully completed, the original `InfrastructureMachineTemplate` can be garbage collected.

-When [MachineDeployments](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/machine-deployment#machinedeployment) are introduced into CAPI, this mechanism will need to be reworked to update those rather than the `MachineSet` itself. `MachineDeployments` manage a fleet of `MachineSets`, and this can be checked via the `OwnerReference` field in the `MachineSet` object.
+When [MachineDeployments](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/machine-deployment#machinedeployment) are introduced into CAPI, this mechanism will need to be updated to reconcile them as well. `MachineDeployments` manage a fleet of `MachineSets`, and this can be checked via the `OwnerReference` field in the `MachineSet` object.
+In the long term, `MachineDeployments` and `MachineSets` are expected to co-exist so this feature will need to account for both cases.

 Much of the existing design regarding architecture & platform detection, opt-in, degradation and storing boot image history can remain the same.